solygambas/react-projects/microfrontends/README.md

 - assembling the App component and the Container.
 - integrating the Marketing App with the mount function.
 - delegating shared module selection.
+- implementing a CICD pipeline with GitHub Actions.

 Based on [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/) by Stephen Grider (2021).